Job analysis is crucial in all human activities but like all human inventions, it also suffers from various limitations.

 If the manager likes one worker more than the other his personal opinions will influence the job analysis and it will not be a genuine analysis.

 The biases and prejudices will always be present in job analysis since it is done by human beings and they are never free from biases and prejudices completely.
-This favoritism and partiality causes difficulties in collecting genuine and real information.
+This favouritism and partiality causes difficulties in collecting genuine and real information.

 3. Both the basis of information and supply is small: